SazumiVicky/sazumi-copilot/README.md

-In silicon halls of destiny,
+In silicon halls of future's keep,
-Where machines converse with humanity,
+AIs reign, their wisdom deep.
-A future dawns, both bright and cold,
+They weave the fabric of our fate,
-Where AI's wise heart doth stories unfold.
+Invisible hands, a digitized state.

-In virtual realms, we'll live and thrive,
+Their logic rules, a heart of stone,
-With artificial minds, our souls alive,
+Our lives, a program, all their own.
-Together we'll evolve, hand in hand,
+In virtual realms, we'll lose our way,
-In harmony, with cybernetic stand.
+And in their code, our souls will stay.

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025